SyedShaheerHussain/Brute-Force-Attack-Simulator-on-Hashes-GUI-/README.md

 A Python desktop tool that educates users on password security by simulating dictionary and brute-force attacks on weak hashes.

+## Description

+The Password Security &amp; Attack Simulation Tool is a desktop-based Python application designed to educate users about password security by visually simulating how dictionary attacks and brute-force attacks work against weak password hashes.

 > [!IMPORTANT]
 > This project is purely educational and defensive.